syfan/othello/README.txt

-Adrian only needed 3 more points to pass, while I needed more.
+Ty: Adrian only needed 3 more points to pass, while I needed more.
 Thus, Adrian made minor edits and helped with a helper function.
 I did the rest.

+Adrian: I helped Ty a bit with the helper function as well as the basic functionality of the othello bot, but as he said I only need three more points to pass and Ty is a generous soul.

 I tried to make the heuristic function as good as I possible could, since we could now get minimax to work properly.
 (My attempt actually made the AI perform worse against SimplePlayer and ConstantTimePlayer, so I undid it.)